milvus-io/milvus-operator/docs/CRD/milvus.md

             replicaCount: 1
 ```

 A complete fields doc can be found at https://github.com/kafkaesque-io/pulsar-helm-chart/blob/pulsar-1.0.31/helm-chart-sources/pulsar/values.yaml.
+And some of its default values are overrided by fields under `pulsar:` in https://github.com/milvus-io/milvus-helm/blob/master/charts/milvus/values.yaml

 #### Dependency kafka
 The dependency kafka may be specified as external or in-cluster: